 Tom looked at the price, and fumbled with the coins in his pocket.
 Trying to decide whether to pay for a meal or hold off another day.
 The spread laid out on the table was tempting, but he figured to hold off, as the price of a bed for the night was about all he had.

 There was long arm reaching as the guests grabbed rolls and extra slices of ham.
-Sam sitting at the far end, slapped a slice of ham in a roll and took a big bite.
+Sam sitting at the far end, slapped a slice of meat in a roll and took a big bite.
 A contended smile on his face as he chewed.
 Tom scooped two spoons of mash potatoes and a generous amount of gravy.
 Some sort of meat patties, looked good and he took a large one.

 Conversation around the table came to a halt as everyone dug into the food.
-Some were lacking table manners, but managed to eat with out offending anyone too seriously.
+Some were lacking table manners, but managed to eat without offending anyone too seriously.

-Jessie stepped through the door next after taking care of the team, and getting them settled in the stable.
+Jesse stepped through the door next after taking care of the team, and getting them settled in the stable.
 He took a seat down at the far end across from the girl.

 Hanna asked if the two arrivals were spending the night.
 Getting an affirmative grunt form the man, she left to ready another room.